manishr03/Projects/README.md

-# Projects
+# Parkinson's Detection Model
-Hello, this repository serves as a collection of my Machine Learning/Data Science projects.
+In this project, I used a Support Vector Machine Classifier to predict whether a patient has Parkinson's disease, based on numerous features.